-The adoption of IFRS 9 has not had a significant effect on the Company's accounting policies related to financial assets and liabilities.
+The adoption of IFRS 9 did not have a significant impact on the classification and measurement of the Company's financial assets.

 The Company performed a detailed analysis of its business models for managing financial assets as well as analysing of their cash flow characteristics.